Estimated reading time: 20 minutes

 We always go to Olive Garden partly because it doesn’t break the bank.

-Thankfully, we get out of there for under $30, including the tip by hubby having pasta with salad, breadsticks, and ice water.
+Thankfully, we got out of there for under $30, including the tip, by hubby having pasta with salad, breadsticks, and iced water.

-I just have a Virgin Caesar drink with the olives and pickled onions they serve with it.
+I have a Virgin Caesar drink with olives and pickled onions, which they serve with it.

 It’s less about the food anyway…and more about just catching up with one another.